Guide to Equity Financing

 Incorporation offers the following benefits to many small businesses:

-Ease in Raising Capital From Multiple Investors
+Easily Raise Capital From Multiple Investors

 Your firm might be owned by a wide range of people if you want to form a corporation.
 It's the simplest way to raise money from a wide range of investors, especially those who aren't interested in getting involved in the firm.
 It may be more difficult to persuade one person to invest $75,000 than to get 15 to invest $5,000.